 - a) Buildings shall be massed to minimize as much as is practical the extent and duration of shadows on parks, adjacent residential uses, other public open space, private amenity space and retail streets in the spring, summer and fall. - b) Where buildings greater than 6 storeys are permitted, the portion of a building above the sixth storey shall be substantially stepped back, generally greater than 3 metres from the edge of the building fronting a public street or park. - c) All buildings should have detailed and well articulated street level façades with high quality materials.
-Blank walls facing a street or public open space shall be avoided. - d) Apartment buildings shall generally be limited in length, generally to not more than than 60 metres long, and blocks of townhouses shall generally not be more than 40 metres long. - e) Apartment buildings in Residential 2 Areas shall generally incorporate 1-2 storey grade-related units (e.g. townhouses).
+Blank walls facing a street or public open space shall be avoided. - d) Apartment buildings shall generally be limited in length, generally to not more than 60 metres long, and blocks of townhouses shall generally not be more than 40 metres long. - e) Where apartment buildings are greater than 4 storeys in Residential 2 Areas they shall generally incorporate 1-2 storey grade-related units (e.g. townhouses).

-11.1.7.9 Parks and Open Space
+11.1.7.9 Open Space and Parks

-Parks and Open Space shall be developed in accordance with the policies of Section 11.1.5.2 of the Downtown Secondary Plan.
+Open Space and Parks shall be developed in accordance with the policies of Section 11.1.5.2 of the Downtown Secondary Plan.
 The following uses may be permitted: